bhall2001/moduops-www/frontend/docs/tutorial/create_equipment.md

 # 1. Create Equipment

 When getting started with ModuOps, the initial step is to create equipment capable of hauling goods for your layout.
-In ModuOps, equipment is referenced by type rather than reporting marks, a distinctive feature of the application.
+Equipment is referenced by type rather than reporting marks, a distinctive feature of ModuOps.

 ## Creating a 50-Foot Box Car